ThutaMinHtut/Lung_tumor_classification/README.md

-# AI-Based Detection of Lung Tumors in CT Scans with Synthetic Data Augmentation
+# AI-Based Classification of Lung Tumors in CT Scans with Synthetic Data Augmentation

 ## Project Description
 This project explores synthetic data augmentation techniques to improve lung tumor classification from CT scans using deep learning.